zephraph/notes/Recurse/Log/Day 9.md

  ## 2:30 pm

  Chat w/ [[Jason Laster]] where he demoed [[replay]].
 Honestly one of the most exciting tools I've seen in a while.

+ ## 3:15 pm

+ Hung out quietly in the ...with friends zoom.
+Listened to the [last podcast episode](https://artsyengineeringradio.buzzsprout.com/1781859/8600736-19-humanizing-the-workplace) I participated in at [[Artsy]] w/ [[Steve Hicks]].